Birth of the Galactic Disk Revealed by the H3 Survey: Discussion

 The most important observational caveat in this work is the separation of in-situ and accreted stars at low metallicity.
 Despite decades of effort, this task remains challenging \citep[see e.g.,][]{Buder22}.
 Following the work of \citet{Hawkins15}, \citet{Belokurov22} use [Al/Fe] to separate in-situ and accreted populations.
 While this selection provides good separation at [Fe/H] $\gtrsim-1.2$, at lower metallicities the in-situ population overlaps in chemical space with the accreted stars, in both the diagnostic [Al/Fe] and [Mg/Mn] abundance ratios, as we show in Appendix \ref{s:chemaccr} \citep[and also discussed in][]{Horta21, Belokurov22}.
 This means that it will be challenging to identify in-situ stars at low metallicity purely on the basis of these proposed diagnostic abundance ratios.
 However, our approach in this work, which employs kinematic selection, is also problematic.
 In-situ stars on highly radial or retrograde orbits, which exist at low metallicity \citep{Belokurov22}, will be missed by our selection.
 Our results related to the kinematic behavior of the in-situ population (Figure \ref{fig:kin}) must therefore be interpreted with care, as we discuss in Section \ref{s:mainres}.
 A path forward may involve exploiting the predicted spatial variation in the accreted and in-situ populations with height from the Galactic plane in order to decompose these two populations, at least in a statistical sense.

-In order to interpret the chemical behavior of the in-situ population we relied on a simple chemical evolution model.
-The general problem of chemical evolution modeling is very challenging as there are many relevant physical processes, each with significant uncertainties (including stellar yields, Type Ia delay time distribution, inflow and outflow rates, mass-loading, mixing, etc.).
-Any conclusion reached with such models must therefore be treated with some degree of caution.
+In order to interpret the chemical behavior of the in-situ population we relied on an analytic chemical evolution model.
+The chemical evolution of a system is very complex and challenging to model as there are many relevant physical processes, each with significant uncertainties (including stellar yields, Type Ia delay time distribution, inflow and outflow rates, mass-loading, mixing, etc.).
 Within the one-zone framework considered in Section \ref{s:chemevol}, we undertook a wide exploration of the parameter space and could not identify another physical mechanism besides a change in SFE that would reproduce the observed non-monotonic behavior in [$\alpha$/Fe] vs. [Fe/H].

-The most obvious alternative way to produce this behavior is with metallicity-dependent CC yields.
+The most obvious alternative way to produce the non-monotonic behavior is with metallicity-dependent CC yields \cite[e.g.,][]{Heger10, Vincenzo16}.
 However, we do not see any sign of this behavior in our accreted star sample (which shows a smooth decline in [$\alpha$/Fe] over the range $-2\lesssim$ [Fe/H] $\lesssim-0.5$), and the variable SFE model reproduces the distinctive shape of the observed trend remarkably well (Figure \ref{fig:model}).
 Further high-precision studies of large samples in this metallicity range would be valuable for detecting or ruling out metallicity-dependent yields, which should be governed by stellar astrophysics with little dependence on galactic environment.
 Conversely, measuring other elements with large contributions from SN Ia or from AGB stars could be a useful way of verifying that the early decline of [$\alpha$/Fe] is indeed a result of a time-delayed enrichment source.